-Distribution substations reduce voltage from 115 kV to 12 kV, which is PSE and TEC's standard distribution voltage.
-From the distribution substations, 12 kV feeders distribute the power to the individual customers.
+Power plants throughout the region generate electricity that is then delivered via the electrical grid to customers through transmission and distribution power lines.
+High-voltage transmission lines carry electricity over long distances from generating plants to distribution substations.
+Distribution substations then reduce voltage through transformers from 115 kV to 12 kV, which is Puget Sound Energy PSE and TEC's standard distribution voltage.
+From the distribution substations, the 12 kV feeders distribute the power from these distribution substations to the individual customers.
 In residential areas, which is the predominate user in North Bend, winter outage scenarios usually determine when new distribution capacity improvements are needed.